Friday, December 28, 2018

 The beauty of the hills is between being and emptiness. (trans in Li Zehou p.
 169)

-Both Teika's and Wáng s verses are about gazing out over a landscape and taking the reader to the point where the gaze reaches its limit and where form gives over to nothingness.
-Despite this shared theme, the different levels of insight that these poems provide are strikingly different, and this difference comes about through the subtle differences in the poets' use of language and poetic construction.
+Both Teika’s and Wáng’s verses guide the reader's gaze outward across a landscape, leading it to the point where vision reaches its limit and form yields to nothingness.
+Yet despite this shared theme, the levels of insight the two poems disclose are strikingly different—a difference that arises from the poets' distinct use of language and poetic construction.

-In Wáng's verse, the reader's gaze is taken on a journey further away and into the distance.
-A deep sense of vast spaciousness is conjured up by the image of the earth and heaven meeting.
-A profound sense of timelessness is present by way of constructing the couplet as a dynamic interplay between the eternal elements of river, heaven, earth, form, and emptiness.
-On an intellectual level, the last line can be said to thematize the same idea of form receding into emptiness as Teika's verse: the mountains are receding into a boundless nothingness.
-The mountain's color or form (山色, above translated freely as 'the beauty of the hills') is between being and emptiness (有無中), neither seen nor unseen—an in-between-state that is perhaps similar to Odin's description of a state where emptiness is fullness and fullness is emptiness.
-Yet on an experiential level, this couplet does not make the reader's gaze dwell in that state where nothing, as indeterminacy, is presencing.
-The mountains become vague as they are receding into the background, but this vagueness is something that is 'pretty'.
-The reader's gaze focuses on the beauty of vagueness but the gaze is not allowed to linger nondually in the mountains' state of indeterminate emptiness.
-Their vagueness is aestheticized, similar to Monet's Waterloo Bridge by Twilight or Turner's Venice with the Salute.
-These paintings depict a hazy and vague atmosphere where the objects depicted seem to exist in a state between background and foreground.
-The objects of these paintings seem to be in a state of coming out from objectlessness.
-Wáng's couplet is similar to these paintings of Turner and Monet in being a pretty picture, not an instruction for settling the mind in meditative equipoise.
+In Wáng’s verse, the reader’s gaze is carried farther outward, into the distance.
+A deep sense of spaciousness unfolds through the image of earth and heaven meeting, while a quiet timelessness arises from the couplet’s construction as a dynamic interplay between the eternal elements of river, heaven, earth, form, and emptiness.
+On an intellectual level, the final line can be said to express the same movement of form receding into emptiness as in Teika’s verse: the mountains dissolve into a boundless nothingness.
+The mountain’s color or form (山色, here translated freely as ‘the beauty of the hills’) is situated between being and emptiness (有無中), neither seen nor unseen—a liminal state perhaps akin to what Odin describes as the condition in which emptiness is fullness and fullness is emptiness.
+Yet on an experiential level, this couplet does not draw the reader’s gaze into that state where nothing, as indeterminacy, is presencing.
+The mountains become vague as they recede into the background, but this vagueness is something beautiful.
+The reader’s gaze rests on the charm of this vagueness rather than lingering nondually in the mountains’ indeterminate emptiness.
+Their vagueness is aestheticized—much like in Monet’s Waterloo Bridge by Twilight or Turner’s Venice with the Salute—paintings that evoke a hazy atmosphere where forms hover between background and foreground, as if emerging from objectlessness.
+Wáng’s couplet, like these works of Turner and Monet, presents a beautiful image, but not an instruction for settling the mind in meditative equipoise.

-What drew Heidegger to Van Gogh is different.
-There is a clear dichotomy between foreground and background in many of Van Gogh's paintings, such as A Pair of Shoes (1886), so the phenomenon Heidegger was interested in was not how the foreground figures were emerging out of a hazy nothingness.
-What drew Heidegger to Van Gogh was rather how in the background itself, there seemed to be a phenomenological abundance and indeterminacy that suggested a vibrant emptiness.
-As Thomson (2011) writes: "Heidegger seems to have been deeply moved by the way half-formed figures seem to struggle to take shape in the background of Van Gogh's paintings, less in clear lines than in the thick texture of the paint, brush strokes, and deep fields of color" (105).
-There is in the background of the paintings of Van Gogh a "subtle but dynamic tension between what shows itself and what recedes" (106).
-The background does not completely disappear behind the foreground image, but it "continues to manifest a complex texture of rifts and fissures that suggest the possibility of other gestalts" (Thomson 2011, 101-102).
-The phenomenological strife that Heidegger was interested in was not just a pretty picture of vagueness, as in Monet and Turner's impressionistic scenes, but a way of encountering the vibrancy and playfulness of emptiness, a quality of a "phenomenological struggle of emerging and withdrawing" (Thomson 2011, 89) that Heidegger would also identify in the late works of Klee and Cézanne.
+What drew Heidegger to Van Gogh was quite different.
+In many of Van Gogh’s paintings—such as A Pair of Shoes (1886)—there is a clear distinction between foreground and background.
+The phenomenon that interested Heidegger, therefore, was not the emergence of forms from a hazy nothingness, but rather the way the background itself revealed a phenomenological abundance and indeterminacy suggesting a vibrant emptiness.
+As Thomson (2011) observes, "Heidegger seems to have been deeply moved by the way half-formed figures seem to struggle to take shape in the background of Van Gogh’s paintings, less in clear lines than in the thick texture of the paint, brushstrokes, and deep fields of color" (105).
+Within the backgrounds of Van Gogh’s works there is a "subtle but dynamic tension between what shows itself and what recedes" (106).
+The background never disappears behind the foreground image but "continues to manifest a complex texture of rifts and fissures that suggest the possibility of other gestalts" (101–2).
+The phenomenological strife that captivated Heidegger is not the prettified vagueness of Monet or Turner’s impressionistic atmospheres, but a direct encounter with the vibrancy and playfulness of emptiness—the "phenomenological struggle of emerging and withdrawing" (89) that he would later recognize in the late works of Klee and Cézanne as well.

 Yūgen

-Yūgen is today mostly associated with a certain emotional register—the "emotions evoked by scenes and actions that are faint and thin to the point of being almost without color or definite character" (Konishi quoted in LaFleur 1983, 99).
-For Shunzei, however, yūgen had nothing to do with any particular 'mood' but was rather about the way in which emptiness could presence in the work.
-Yūgen was originally more a way of placing our mind in relation to phenomena than it was about any sensuous quality in phenomena.
-LaFleur explains that yūgen was about recognizing "the mutual permeation of what is grasped and what is doing the grasping, and as such, it can materialize in any one of various colors: sometimes that of splendor, sometimes sadness, sometimes simplicity, sometimes subtlety—each is allowable" (1983, 99).
+Yūgen is today often associated with a particular emotional register—"the emotions evoked by scenes and actions that are faint and thin to the point of being almost without color or definite character" (Konishi, quoted in LaFleur 1983, 99).
+For Shunzei, however, yūgen was not defined by any specific 'mood' but by the way emptiness could presence within a work.
+Originally, yūgen referred less to a sensuous quality in phenomena than to a way of placing the mind in relation to them.
+As LaFleur (1983) explains, yūgen concerns the recognition of "the mutual permeation of what is grasped and what is doing the grasping, and as such, it can materialize in any one of various colors: sometimes that of splendor, sometimes sadness, sometimes simplicity, sometimes subtlety—each is allowable" (99).

-The comparison between Wáng's couplet and Teika's verse is illustrative because it shows the difference between a verse where yūgen is present and one where it is not.
-Of course, yūgen was not a modal term in Wáng's repertoire, so it makes sense that his poem does not give rise to it, but because the verses have such similar 'themes', they serve as good comparisons.
-The difference between Wáng's and Teika's verses is between a vagueness that is aestheticized (in Wáng's case) and a vagueness that directly points to the nondual, undifferentiated indeterminacy that is a feature of meditative equipoise.
-Wáng's verse is about the aesthetic prettiness of vagueness, while Teika's verse is about attuning the reader to an indeterminate state.
-Even though these two pieces of text are about very similar poetic 'topics', they are profoundly different in their meditative significance.
+The comparison between Wáng’s couplet and Teika’s verse is illuminating, for it reveals the difference between a poem in which yūgen is present and one in which it is not.
+Of course, yūgen was not a modal term within Wáng’s poetic vocabulary, so it is unsurprising that his poem does not give rise to it.
+Yet because the two verses share such closely related 'themes', they invite comparison.
+The distinction between them lies between a vagueness that is aestheticized—in Wáng’s case—and a vagueness that opens directly onto the nondual, undifferentiated indeterminacy characteristic of meditative equipoise.
+Wáng’s verse delights in the prettiness of vagueness; Teika’s, by contrast, attunes the reader to indeterminacy itself.
+Though both address nearly identical poetic 'topics', they differ profoundly in meditative significance.

-The state of indeterminacy that Teika's verse leads to is in essence unaesthetic.
+The state of indeterminacy that Teika’s verse leads to is, in essence, unaesthetic.
 It is not characterized by any particular mood or flavor.
-If we above said that emptiness has no qualities, then a modal term such as yūgen, which itself can be expressed in any kind of color or emotional register, comes very close to being such a quality.
-At the same time, it would be wrong to say that Teika's verse is not besides this also conjuring up a pretty picture and a 'mood'; the view of the brightly shining scarlet maples being submerged in the cold, autumn dusk is a pretty picture to behold and establishes a certain atmospheric tone.
-But Teika goes further than this to also attune the reader to an unaesthetized indeterminacy, and this is what is truly meaningful about this verse.
+If, earlier, we said that emptiness has no qualities, then a modal term such as yūgen—which can manifest in any color or emotional register—comes close to being one.
+At the same time, it would be mistaken to claim that Teika’s verse does not also conjure a beautiful image or a certain 'mood': the sight of brightly shining scarlet maples being submerged in the cold autumn dusk is a pretty picture to behold and establishes a certain atmospheric tone.
+Yet Teika moves beyond this aesthetic surface, attuning the reader to an unaesthetic indeterminacy—and it is this, ultimately, that gives the verse its depth and meaning.

 Blandness

-While it would be incorrect to associate Wáng with yūgen, Wáng became in Chinese poetics associated with the modal term dàn (淡), or blandness.
-In his elucidation of blandness, François Jullien imbues dàn with many qualities similar to those that we associate with yūgen.
-Jullien describes blandness as the flavor of flavorlessness: it is the flavor of that which is beyond specific flavors.
-It is the "root" of things and their "primordial nature" (2004, 52).
-In a passage similar to how yūgen in Teika's verse is actualized by looking beyond the visible, Jullien (2004) describes dàn as "the color of the whole, as it appears to the eyes of those who look farthest into the distance; it makes us experience the world and existence itself beyond the narrow confines of the individual's point of view – in their true dimension" (52-53).
+While it would be inaccurate to associate Wáng directly with yūgen, in Chinese poetics he became linked with another modal term: dàn (淡), or blandness.
+In his elucidation of blandness, François Jullien (2004) attributes to dàn many of the same qualities that we associate with yūgen.
+He describes blandness as the 'flavor of flavorlessness'—the taste of that which lies beyond specific tastes.
+It is the 'root' of things and their 'primordial nature' (52).
+In a passage reminiscent of how yūgen in Teika’s verse is actualized by looking beyond the visible, Jullien describes dàn as "the color of the whole, as it appears to the eyes of those who look farthest into the distance; it makes us experience the world and existence itself beyond the narrow confines of the individual’s point of view—in their true dimension" (52–53).

-Jullien emphasizes that blandness is not only a quality found 'in the sense datum' but has to do with consciousness placing itself in a certain way with regard to the sense data.
-According to Jullien, it is not about what is seen as much as it is about how it is seen.
-Jullien writes that poetic blandness depends "on our senses' never leaning markedly in one direction or another" and our consciousness placing phenomena at a "distance" (2004, 108).
-The perceiving mind attuned to blandness should neither "adhere" to phenomena nor "separate" itself from phenomena–as captured in the four-character phrase bùjí bùlí (不即不離).
+Jullien emphasizes that blandness is not merely a quality found in the sense data but concerns the way consciousness situates itself in relation to them.
+It is not about what is seen so much as how it is seen.
+Poetic blandness, he writes, depends "on our senses never leaning markedly in one direction or another", and on consciousness placing phenomena at a "distance" (2004, 108).
+The mind attuned to blandness should neither "adhere" to phenomena nor "separate" itself from them—a balance captured in the four-character phrase bùjí bùlí (不即不離).

-Jullien prefaces the passage from where the quotes above are taken with a discussion of Wáng's famous poem Lùchái (鹿柴) and even just the first lines can be used to further illustrate this point of difference between blandness and yūgen:
+Jullien introduces the passage cited above with a discussion of Wáng’s celebrated poem Lùchái (鹿柴).
+Even its opening lines can serve to illustrate the subtle difference between blandness and yūgen:

 "In the empty hills I see no one; [空山不見人]